EbA-enhanced Climate Field Schools for Climate Resilience (EECCLiRe)

 Project Achievements

-- Two demonstration plots were established in two communities, serving as learning resources on agroforestry for local farmers and extension workers.
+2. Established Two Agroforestry Demonstration Plots: Created agroforestry learning hubs in two communities, serving local farmers and extension workers.

 Project Status